 Course Code Course Credit Content of Subject 40ASS053 Exercise in Scientific English 2 According to the achievement of respective students, small group exercise is given on the presentation in English, conversation and scientific writing.
 40ASS054 Observation Experiment 1 2 Experiment of observation at observatory.
 40ASS055 Observation Experiment 2 2 Experiment of observation at observatory.
 40ASS056 Optical/Infrared Observation Instruments 2 Principles of various detectors in optical and infrared observations are lectured.
 40ASS057 Radio Astronomy Special Lecture 2 Lecture on Very-Long-Baseline-Interferometer.
 Principles and methods of data reduction are lectured.
 40ASS058 Special Lecture 1 1 A specific research area of astronomy is overviewed.
 40ASS059 Special Lecture 2 1 A specific research area of astronomy is overviewed.
+40ASS060 Special Lecture 3 1 A specific research area of astronomy is overviewed.
+40ASS068 Special Lecture 11 2 A specific research area of astronomy is overviewed.
 80ASS001 Progress Report 6 This corresponds to a Master Thesis.
 Graduate students are asked also to have oral presentations.
 80ASS002 Colloquium I 2 Colloquium on contemporary astronomy.
 Graduate students present and discuss progress of their own research and/or of their fields.
 (1st year) 80ASS003 Colloquium II 2 Colloquium on contemporary astronomy.
 Graduate students present and discuss progress of their own research and/or of their fields.
 (2nd year) 80ASS004 Colloquium III 2 Colloquium on contemporary astronomy.
 Graduate students present and discuss progress of their own research and/or of their fields.
 (3rd year) 80ASS005 Colloquium IV 2 Colloquium on contemporary astronomy.
 Graduate students present and discuss progress of their own research and/or of their fields.
 (4th year) 80ASS006 Colloquium V 2 Colloquium on contemporary astronomy.
 Graduate students present and discuss progress of their own research and/or of their fields.
 (5th year)